forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 ## Intro

-How about having a hackathon in the train?
-6 hours in the train, without internet, going with the speed over 180 km/h.
+How about having a hackathon in a train?
+6 hours in a train, without internet, going with the speed over 180 km/h.
 Sounds crazy, but rather cool, isn't it?
 Consider high-speed train heading to Berlin with 100+ participants spread over two train wagons.
 Here at [Parkmobile](https://parkmobile.nl), we like cool things and the spirit of innovation, needless to say I am in!

 ![Hackatrain 2018](./images/train.jpg)